lst627/CLIP-Embeds/README.md

 ## Ablation on Token Usage and Language Model on CLIP

 For PACL (with patch tokens for image) and SPARC (with patch tokens for image and multiple text tokens), our code is based on an implementation of [PACL](https://github.com/NMS05/Patch-Aligned-Contrastive-Learning).
 Check `Patch-Aligned-Contrastive-Learning` for all the relevant code.
 For replacing the text encoder with a stronger LLM-based text encoder, we first calculate all the text embeddings to accelerate training.

-The embeddings can be downloaded [here]().
+The LLM embeddings and all checkpoints will be uploaded soon.

 ## Ablation on Alignment Architecture and Prompt